 On March 4, 2021, purported stockholder Richard Maltz brought a purported stockholder derivative action in the United States District Court for the District of New Jersey.
 The action is captioned Richard Maltz, derivatively on behalf of electroCore, Inc., vs. Francis R. Amato, et al., Case 3:21-cv-04135.
 The defendants include present and past directors and officers of the Company.
 The plaintiff purports to pursue derivative claims on behalf of the Company in connection with the IPO and actions occurring between the IPO and September 25, 2019.
 The complaint alleges that demand on the board of directors is excused.
 The complaint purports to allege claims against the defendants for violating Section 14(a) of the Exchange Act, breaching fiduciary duties, unjust enrichment and waste of corporate assets.
 The complaint also purports to allege claims for contribution in connection with the Turnofsky case described above, pursuant to Section 11(f) of the Securities Act and Sections 10(b) and 21D of the Exchange Act.
-The complaint seeks unspecified compensatory damages, interest, costs and attorneys' fees; declaratory relief; and an order requiring changes to corporate governance and internal procedures and a vote on proposed amendments to our bylaws and certificate of incorporation.
+The complaint seeks unspecified compensatory damages, interest, costs and attorneys' fees; declaratory relief; and an order requiring changes to corporate governance and internal procedures and a vote on proposed amendments to the Bylaws and Certificate of Incorporation.

 On March 8, 2021, purported stockholder Erin Yuson brought a purported stockholder derivative action in the United States District Court for the District of New Jersey.
 The action is captioned Erin Yuson, derivatively on behalf of electroCore, Inc., vs. Francis R. Amato, et al., Case 3:21-cv-04481.
 The defendants include present and past directors and officers of the Company.
 The plaintiff purports to pursue derivative claims on behalf of the Company in connection with a 2019 proxy statement and actions occurring from the IPO through September 25, 2019.
 The complaint alleges that demand on the board of directors is excused.
 The complaint purports to allege claims against the defendants for violating Section 14(a) of the Exchange Act and breaching fiduciary duties.
-The complaint seeks unspecified compensatory damages, interest, costs and attorneys' fees; declaratory relief; and an order requiring changes to corporate governance and internal procedures and a vote on proposed amendments to our bylaws and certificate of incorporation.
+The complaint seeks unspecified compensatory damages, interest, costs and attorneys' fees; declaratory relief; and an order requiring changes to corporate governance and internal procedures and a vote on proposed amendments to the Bylaws and Certificate of Incorporation.

 The plaintiffs in the Maltz and Yuson derivative actions agreed to consolidate and stay those actions.
 The actions are stayed until and through the resolution of any motion for summary judgment in the Turnofsky federal securities class action.
 A stipulation to that effect was filed by the plaintiffs on April 14, 2021, and ordered by the court on April 30, 2021.
-These cases also have been re-assigned to Judge Quraishi.
+On June 9, 2023, the cases were administratively dismissed without prejudice.

-We intend to continue to vigorously defend ourselves in these matters.
-However, in light of, among other things, the preliminary stage of these litigation matters, we are unable to determine the reasonable probability of loss or a range of potential loss.
-Accordingly, we have not established an accrual for potential losses, if any, that could result from any unfavorable outcome, and there can be no assurance that these litigation matters will not result in substantial defense costs and/or judgments or settlements that could adversely affect our financial condition.
+We intend to continue to vigorously defend itself in these matters.
+However, in light of, among other things, the preliminary stage of these litigation matters, the Company is unable to determine the reasonable probability of loss or a range of potential loss.
+Accordingly, the Company has not established an accrual for potential losses, if any, that could result from any unfavorable outcome, and there can be no assurance that these litigation matters will not result in substantial defense costs and/or judgments or settlements that could adversely affect the Company's financial condition.

-We are subject to various claims, complaints, and legal actions in the normal course of business from time to time.
-We are not aware of any further currently pending litigation for which it believes the outcome could have a material adverse effect on its operations or financial position.
-We expenses associated legal fees including those relating to the stockholder litigation described in Note 13 in the period they are incurred.
+We are subject to various claims, complaints and legal actions in the normal course of business from time to time.
+The Company is not aware of any further currently pending litigation for which it believes the outcome could have a material adverse effect on its operations or financial position.
+The Company expenses associated legal fees including those relating to the stockholder litigation described in this Item 3 in the period they are incurred.